awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EnableIAMDatabaseAuthentication`  <a name="cfn-rds-dbcluster-enableiamdatabaseauthentication"></a>
-True to enable mapping of AWS Identity and Access Management \(IAM\) accounts to database accounts, and otherwise false\.
+A value that indicates whether to enable mapping of AWS Identity and Access Management \(IAM\) accounts to database accounts\.
+By default, mapping is disabled\.
-Default: `false`
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)